Tachyon-Sonics/Modula2Java17/README.md

 The compiler is implemented in multiple passes:

 - Pass 1: Parsing.
-This pass delegates most of the work to the antlr library.
+This pass delegates most of the work to the *antlr* library.
 See `Compiler.parse` and `Compiler.parseRecursive`.
 It makes use of the grammar file `m2pim4.g4`.
 Note that the parsing code and parse-tree classes (in package `ch.pitchtech.modula.converter.antlr.m2`) are auto-generated from this grammar file.
 Please refer to the documentation of the antlr library (org.antlr:antlr4).
     - Dependencies (imported modules) are detected and included for compilation in this pass.
 - Pass 2: Abstraction.
 This pass transforms the parse-tree of the first pass to a more abstract model, based on classes of the `ch.pitchtech.modula.converter.model` package and sub-packages.
 If you are familiar with the Modula-2 language, you should find Java classes for basically every Modula-2 construct here.
 See `Compiler.createCompilationUnit`.
 Classes from the `ch.pitchtech.modula.converter.parser` package are responsible for this transformation pass.
     - Implementation note: the choice was made to implement this pass *after* the antlr parsing.
 Another implementation would be to merge this pass with the antlr parsing, by using antlr's listeners.
 - Hidden Pass: Scope resolution.
 This is not implemented as an explicit pass, but rather computed on-the-fly whenever required.
 A future version may do it in an explicit pass.
 See classes from the `ch.pitchtech.modula.converter.model.scope` package, for example interfaces `IScope` and `IHasScope` (implemented by all Modula-2 constructs that have a scope), and `TypeResolver`.
 - Pass 3: Analyze & Transform.
 This pass is actually a bag of multiple analyses and transforms.
 They are used whenever some Modula-2 construct is too far away from the corresponding Java construct, and need to be transformed to better match the Java version.
 See the `Transforms` class.
-This is used to analyse which variables are actually read or written, and to move nested PROCEDURE at top level for example.
+This is used for example to analyse which variables are actually read or written, and to move nested PROCEDURE at top level.
 This pass is implemented by classes of the `ch.pitchtech.modula.converter.transform` package.
 - Pass 4: Code generation.
 This last pass generates the resulting Java code.
 Implemented by classes of the `ch.pitchtech.modula.converter.generator` package.
 Note that many transformations are performed here on-the-fly rather than in the previous step if they are simple enough.
 Example is for-loop over an enumeration.
 This is currently the slowest pass, and it makes heavy use of the "Hidden Pass" to properly resolve variables, types, etc.
+    - Note that code generation uses the `ResultContext` class, that is mostly based on Java's `StringBuilder`.
+Hence code generation generates source Java code directly as text.
+Code generation heavily uses the Modula-2 model of the code from the `ch.pitchtech.modula.converter.model` package (created in pass 2), that, thanks to pass 3, is close enough to the Java code to generate.

-To understand the first passes, consider the following Modula-2 code fragment:
+To understand the different passes, consider the following Modula-2 code fragment:

 ```
 VAR